If you plan to grow a successful business online, the last thing you want is to learn the hard way that you are doing something illegal.

 (Cut & Paste Website Legal Pages)

-These legal pages feature less passive voice and more plain language phrasing and can be easily customized with search and replace to insert your own business name and URL, then pasted into your pages.
+Cut & Paste website legal pages were created by an attorney and feature less passive voice and more plain language phrasing and can be customized with a simple quick search and replace to add your own details, then pasted into your legal web pages.

 - Anti-Spam Policy